 Once your ride arrives, it’s time to hop in and go.
 If you’re nowhere to be found, Uber and Lyft drivers must wait five minutes before they’re allowed to cancel the ride.
 Uber will begin billing the passenger (per minute) after just two minutes of wait time.
 With Lyft, the ride automatically starts one minute after the driver arrives.

 Both Uber and Lyft require credit card information to be stored in the app, so passengers needn’t worry about fumbling for a card at the conclusion of the ride.
 Once you reach the destination, you’re free to leave.
 However, you still have some homework.
 The next time you access the Lyft app, you’ll be asked to rate your driver on a scale of 1 to 5 and offer feedback — you’ll also have a chance to tip him or her (please do if they do a good job!).
 Uber’s process is similar.
 Uber and Lyft drivers also have an opportunity to rate their passengers.
 This tells other drivers who is a tough customer.
 Both driver and rider ratings are visible from the moment a ride is requested.

 Services and rates

 Now, we’ll get into the varied services offered by Uber and Lyft, and the standard pricing structure for each app.

-Uber has a broader range of services (vehicle types).
+Uber has a broader range of services (vehicle types) in normal circumstances, though the list varies from city to city.
 Here’s how they work:

 |UberX||Book an everyday car with seating for four.|